bvladoiu/prisma-editor/README.md

 ### Updating TODOS.md
 1. Remove the completed task from TODO and make sure it's addressed in task_log.md
 2. Commit the updated TODOS.md and task_log.md

+## Project Features

+### Component Catalog

+The project includes a Catalog page that showcases all available components.
+This page is the default page when the editor opens and allows you to:
+- View all components in one place
+- Test component functionality
+- Save and load component data using their commit/set/load APIs

+### Configuration System

+The project uses a Config object in the commonMain sourceset to track:
+- Sites being worked on by content editors (e.g., PRISMA-Software, ContaDeal)
+- Languages available for each site (e.g., en/de for PRISMA-Software, en/ro for ContaDeal)
+- Current site, language, and page tag

+This configuration is accessible from both JVM and JS code, allowing for consistent settings across platforms.

+### Current Project Status

+#### Completed Tasks
+- Created a Catalog page for component showcase
+- Implemented FontsLoader for optimized font loading
+- Created client module with build task
+- Integrated ScriptLoader for script loading
+- Updated CSS selectors to use parent-child attribute pattern
+- Added semantic color variable layer and removed hardcoded colors

+#### Pending Tasks
+- Remove hardcoded content from Home page and implement saving/loading from map files
+- Implement UI for displaying and saving component data against site/language combinations

 ## License